 Step 3: Restart your Windows 10 and check if the Recycle Bin can work again.

 That's all it takes to deal with the deleted files not showing in the Recycle Bin.
 If none of the methods work, you may need to reinstall the system.
-By the way, it’s recommended to create a system restore point in advance, just in case you delete files accidentally and cannot find/restore them from the Recycle Bin.
-If you don’t create a restore point, you will have to use a data recovery software tool to recover your deleted files.
+By the way, it’s recommended to back up your important files regularly, just in case you delete them accidentally and cannot find/restore them from the Recycle Bin.
+Without any backup, you will have to use the data recovery software to recover deleted files that are not in the Recycle Bin.